-On vehicles with navigation system The climate control system can also be operated by voice control.
-See the Navi section in your quick start guide for an overview of this system, and the navigation system manual for complete details.
+On vehicles with navigation system The climate control system for your vehicle can also be operated using the voice control system.
+See the navigation system manual for complete details.

-Using Automatic Climate Control The automatic climate control system in your vehicle picks the proper combination of air conditioning, heating, and ventilation to maintain the interior temperature you select.
+Using Automatic Climate Control

+The automatic climate control system in your vehicle maintains the interior temperature you select.
 The system also adjusts the fan speed and airflow levels.